Representing a diverse student body

 North East Scotland College is a further and higher education college with campuses and learning centres in Aberdeen and across Aberdeenshire offering a range of full time, part time, flexible learning and online courses to over 21,000 students.
 The Students’ Association (NESColSA) is run by college students with an elected Regional and Depute President who represent the student body on the college Board of Management and are also accountable to a Trustee Board .
 The presidents also lead an elected committee that represents different needs and requirements of the diverse student body and organises a wide variety of events open to all students.

-In the spring of 2015, NESColSA were preparing for their presidential elections starting in May.
+In the spring of 2015, NESColSA were preparing for its presidential elections starting in May.
 Recognising the impact of both the officer and course rep elections on the effective running of the Students' Association, NESColSA decided that an online elections platform was vital to ensure the continued support and involvement from the wider student body.
 Acknowledging their members’ expectations of an easy to set up, maintain and use elections system, the Association chose to use MSL Elections to provide the online facilities and support needed in time for their May elections.
 This move to online elections was well received by student members resulting in the biggest turn out the Association had seen in recent years.

-Next steps into digital
+Next steps into digital engagement

 Supporting and engaging with student members